-Load break switches shall be of the load break interrupter type, quick make, quick break, gang operated, with chain coupled mechanism and operating handle on the front of the cell.
+- 1. Load break switches shall be of the load break interrupter type, quick make, quick break, gang operated, with chain coupled mechanism and operating handle on the front of the cell. - 2.
 Provision shall be made for padlocking the operating mechanism with the switch in the open and closed position, with positions clearly labelled.
-Access door shall be interlocked with switch operating mechanism such that it cannot be opened unless the switch is in the open position.
-Interrupters shall be rated for 600 Amps RMS interrupting current.
+Access door shall be interlocked with switch operating mechanism such that it cannot be opened unless the switch is in the open position. - 3.
+Interrupters shall be rated for 600 Amps RMS interrupting current. - 4.
+Chain operated switches shall have chain guards designed to prevent contact of chain with live parts in the event of chain failure. - 5.
+Fusible load break switches shall be provided with:

-- 2. Chain operated switches shall have chain guards designed to prevent contact of chain with live parts in the event of chain failure. - 3.
-Fusible load break switches shall be provided with: - .1 disconnect opening style fuse holders operated with a hook stick - .2 non-deteriorating, refillable power type fuses - .3 appropriate fuse snuffers - .4 switch mechanism located at the top and fuses at the bottom - .5 hinged safety screens installed in front of the interrupter units and all live parts, with padlock provision.
-The hinged safety screen shall be mechanically interlocked with the cell door to prevent closing the cell door with the hinged panel unsecured. - .6 three spare fuse refill units housed on the back of the door of the switch cell. - 4.
+- a. disconnect opening style fuse holders operated with a hook stick - b. non-deteriorating, refillable power type fuses - c. appropriate fuse snuffers - d. switch mechanism located at the top and fuses at the bottom - e. hinged safety screens installed in front of the interrupter units and all live parts, with padlock provision.
+The hinged safety screen shall be mechanically interlocked with the cell door to prevent closing the cell door with the hinged panel unsecured. - f. three spare fuse refill units housed on the back of the door of the switch cell. - g. an auxiliary contact to indicate switch position (open when switch open, closed when switch closed).
+This signal shall be brought out to accessible terminals. - 6.
 Voltage indicators shall be provided, one per phase for all three phases, on the load side of each switch and shall be visible through a viewing window.
-Voltage indicators shall be self-powered. - 5.
-Viewing windows shall be provided for visual inspection of each switchblade position.
-Viewing windows shall also allow infrared inspections of the switchblades through the window with the switch in the closed position. - 6.
-Each fused load break switch shall be provided with a Kirk key interlock where the switch supplies a dry type transformer having hinged access doors to HV components within the transformer enclosure.
+Voltage indicators shall be self-powered. - 7.
+Viewing windows shall be provided for visual inspection of each switchblade position. - 8.
+Infrared viewing ports shall be installed to allow infrared inspections of the equipment.
+The window(s) must be positioned to have complete visibility of switchblades, main switchblade contacts and cable terminations. - 9.
+In the event a fused load break switch services a dry type or pad mount transformer having hinged access doors to the HV components within the enclosure, provisions for a Kirk key interlock shall be specified.
 The switch must be in the open position to release the Kirk key to enable opening the Kirk key interlock on the transformer.
 Co-ordinate keying with the transformer manufacturer.

-26 13 00.06 15 kV Rated Circuit Breakers
+26 13 00.06 15 kV rated circuit breakers